 Sri Lanka, known for its alluring beaches, is often underestimated as a cultural destination.
 From tea plantations to beautifully carved ruins, it’s a diverse island to discover.
-Audley Travel Beach specialists Matt and Joe have just returned from exploring the island.
+Audley Travel Beach specialists and Matt has just returned from exploring the island.

-Matt shares his knowledge on Sri Lanka’s beaches, which make a great starting point for visiting the island.
+Matt shares his knowledge of Sri Lanka’s beaches, which makes a great starting point for visiting the island.

 I previously worked as cabin crew, which led me to explore many Indian cities.
-I was surprised how different Sri Lanka was to its larger neighbour, India.
+I was surprised by how different Sri Lanka was to its larger neighbor, India.
 It has a very distinct culture and atmosphere.
-I also didn’t appreciate how beautiful the beaches were until I actually visited them, the rose colour of the sand I hadn’t seen before (and I’ve seen a lot of beaches).
+I also didn’t appreciate how beautiful the beaches were until I actually visited them, the rose color of the sand I hadn’t seen before (and I’ve seen a lot of beaches).

-Where are your favourite beaches in Sri Lanka?
+Where are your favorite beaches in Sri Lanka?

 When I was on Bentota beach it coincided with Poya, a public Buddhist holiday that occurs on the full moon.
 Families were dotted along the beach playing cricket and enjoying picnics, creating a relaxed, friendly atmosphere.
 With no tourist shops or T-shirt stalls, this felt like a very genuine experience and I was privileged to share the holiday with them.